- Hiring a Social Security Disability Lawyer From Our Firm

 Supplemental Security Income provides income to disabled persons that are in financial need.
 If an individual meets the financial need criteria, it does not matter if they paid into the Social Security Disability system through a previous employer or not.

 If you are struggling to determine which type of disability claim you should file, we can help.
-Contact a Berger and Green Social Security Disability (SSD) lawyer in Mansfield, OH, today to help you with your disability claim today at (412) 661-1400.
+A Berger and Green Social Security Disability (SSD) lawyer serving Mansfield, OH, can help you with your Disability claim.

 Denial of Social Security Disability Claims

-Approximately two-thirds of all Social Security Disability claims are denied, according to the Social Security Administration.
-Because the process is so lengthy, it is important to collect and provide appropriate, accurate, and adequate medical information and documentation regarding your disability claim from the beginning.
-Common reasons that the Social Security Administration will deny a disability claim include:
+Unfortunately, a large percentage of all initial Disability claims are at first denied by the Social Security Administration.
+Because the process is so lengthy, it is important to collect and provide appropriate, accurate, and adequate medical information and documentation regarding your Disability claim from the beginning.
+Common reasons that the Social Security Administration will deny a Disability claim include:

 - Making too much income